DPhil in Philosophy

 During the DPhil you will learn new or hone existing intellectual, practical and transferable skills, as follows:

-Students may also progress from one of the following three specialised MSt courses at Oxford: the MSt in Philosophy of Physics, the MSt in Ancient Philosophy and the MSt in Practical Ethics.
+Students often progress from a more specialised master's course, for example the MSt in Philosophy of Physics, the MSt in Ancient Philosophy or the MSt in Practical Ethics.

 As part of your doctoral research you will produce a substantial 75,000-word thesis.
 Students proceeding to the DPhil programme via the BPhil will normally write a DPhil thesis which is an expansion of their BPhil thesis and may be able to incorporate the full contents of their 30,000-word BPhil thesis into the 75,000-word DPhil thesis.
 However, this is not a formal requirement; sometimes the BPhil thesis topic is not suitable for expansion into a DPhil thesis, or you may wish to write your DPhil thesis on a different topic.